Global Economic Governance

 The institutions of global economic governance are highly unequal.
 The core states enjoy the overwhelming majority of voting power and bargaining power, allowing them to determine the rules of international trade and finance in their own interests.

 The World Bank and the International Monetary Fund (IMF) are two of the main institutions that govern global economic policy.
 We might expect that representation in these institutions would be modelled along the lines of the United Nations General Assembly, or perhaps calculated according to population.
 But in fact they are deeply undemocratic.
 The leaders of the World Bank and the IMF are not elected, but nominated by the US and Europe.
 According to an unspoken agreement, the president of the World Bank has always been from the US, while the president of the IMF has always been European.
 Moreover, voting power in these institutions is skewed heavily in favour of rich countries.
-The US has de facto veto power over all significant decisions, and together with the rest of the G7 and the European Union controls well over half of the vote in both agencies.
+The US has de facto veto power over all significant decisions, and together with the rest of the Global North controls well over half of the vote in both agencies.
 Middle- and low-income countries, which together constitute 85 percent of the world’s population, have a minority share.

 These inequalities have their roots in the colonial period.
 The World Bank and the IMF were founded in 1944.
 Countries that were colonies at the time (like India) were integrated into the system on unequal terms, subordinated to their colonisers.
 Other colonies were not allowed to join until after independence, in some cases well into the 1970s and 80s.
 These institutions were designed under colonialism and they remain in key respects colonial in character.